shreyaskn72/experiments/1.Schedule_appointment/1.1_requests_module/Readme.md

 - If you encounter any issues or errors, please check your Azure Active Directory settings, permissions, and ensure the provided credentials are correct.
 - For more information about the Microsoft Graph API and Microsoft Bookings, refer to the [Microsoft Graph API documentation](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-beta).
+This README.md file provides instructions on how to use the Python script, prerequisites, usage steps, and additional information about the Microsoft Graph API and Microsoft Bookings.
+You can include more details or customize it further based on your requirements.